RaviKarrii/Awesome-interview-preparation/Python/Basic Questions.md

 # What is the difference between a generator and an iterator
 Generator generates a new element each time that is required (e.g. each time the function is called).
 Iterator has all elements stored in advance.

+# What is a class static method ?
+A class static method denoted @staticmethod is a method that is bound to a class instead of an object.
+A call to it could be done without an object

+# What is a class class method ?
+A class class method denoted @classmethod don't need a reference to an object as for @staticmethod.
+Class methods are tied to a class and have their importance in an inheritance context